Logos by Miloš Mirković

 What features does Waterfox currently have?

-- Compiled with Clang-cl on Windows
+- Compiled with Clang+LLVM on Linux

 - Disabled Web Runtime (deprecated as of 2015)

-- Removed Pocket completely
+- Removed Pocket

 - Removal of Sponsored Tiles on New Tab Page